Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 ## Deploy Your Application

 Click "Create" to initiate the deployment process.
-Genezio will set up your environment, install dependencies, and prepare your app for production.
+DeployApps will set up your environment, install dependencies, and prepare your app for production.

 ![alt_text](/posts/geneziotutorial7.webp)